Last updated on May 21, 2026

 Similar to its planeswalker counterpart, Aminatou, Veil Piercer allows you to rearrange the top card of your library, but with a twist.
 Instead of putting cards into your hand, it lets you send them to your graveyard thanks to its surveil ability.
 As if that weren't enough, it also gives your enchantment spells the miracle ability, allowing you to cast them for a discount when you topdeck them.
 This makes Aminatou both a perfect reanimation enabler and a powerful miracle engine.

-#11.
+#12.
 Surveil Lands

 Surveil lands like Undercity Sewers are a huge upgrade to scry lands for multiple reasons.
 Not only do they send cards to the graveyard, which synergizes exceptionally well with reanimation strategies or mechanics like delve, but they also have basic land types, making them fetchable with lands like Scalding Tarn.
-This allows these lands to be tutored at any time, smoothing your next turn right after your opponent’s turn ends, making it easier for you to react to what they just played.
+This allows these lands to be tutored at any time, smoothing your next turn right before your opponent’s turn ends, making it easier for you to react to what they just played.

-#9.
+#10.
 Thrasios, Triton Hero

 #8.
 Sensei's Divining Top